 |

-time and I vowed to never again go to a place with stadium seats--including theaters.
-As my weight increased, I found
+the entire time and I vowed to never again go to a place with stadium seats--including theaters.
+As my weight increased,

-it harder to find clothes suitable for a young woman.
-I would always cry as I tried on clothing because I could never
+I found it harder to find clothes suitable for a young woman.
+I would always cry as I tried on clothing because I could

-find apparel that was flattering for a curvy body.
-After overcoming denial, I realized being fat wasn't flattering.
+never find apparel that was flattering for a curvy body.
+After overcoming denial, I realized being fat wasn't

 |